Power BI is a reporting and business intelligence tool.

 Power BI does not have a recommended browser.
 However, if you’re running into an issue where a report doesn’t seem to be displaying correctly or you don’t see all of your report filters, trying a different browser may help.

 When you sign in, Power BI automatically displays your favorites and most frequently used reports, then your most recently used reports.
-If you don’t see your report there, select “See all” under Shared with me.
+If you don’t see your report there, go to Shared with me at http://go.middlebury.edu/reports.
 This will open a list of all of the reports you have access to.

 Once you’re in Shared with me, you can change how reports are sorted in the top right.
 Date (Newest) is the default view, but you can also select Name (A-Z) for an alphabetical sort.

-If there’s a particular report you want to see listed on your Power BI homepage, you can favorite it.
-When you open the report, select the star icon near the top left.
+If there’s a particular report you use frequently, you can favorite it within Power BI so it’s listed on your homepage under “Favorites and Frequents.”
+To do this, open the report and select the star icon near the top left.

 If your report has filter options, they appear on the right-hand side when you open the report.
 The filter sidebar may be collapsed; clicking on the sidebar will expand it.
 From there, you can select which filters to use.